Tornadoes of 2012: February 28–29 (United States)

 As the storms moved into Illinois in the pre-dawn hours, they merged into an intense squall line with embedded semi-discrete supercell thunderstorms.
 A violent EF4 tornado touched down and ripped through the city of Harrisburg, destroying entire neighborhoods, flattening businesses, and killing 8 people before causing additional destruction in the neighboring town of Ridgway.
 After sunrise, additional supercells developed and produced numerous tornadoes across Kentucky and Tennessee.
 Two tornadoes, rated EF1 and EF2, caused significant damage in Greenville, Kentucky.
-The town of Hodgenville, Kentucky also sustained heavy damage from two separate EF2 tornadoes.
+The town of Hodgenville, Kentucky, also sustained heavy damage from two separate EF2 tornadoes.
 An EF1 tornado caused a fatality near Smithville, Tennessee, and an EF2 destroyed homes and killed two more people near Tennessee before the outbreak came to an end.
 A total of 42 tornadoes were confirmed, and 15 people were killed.

 March

-There were 225 tornadoes reported in the U.S. in March, of which 150 were confirmed.